pabushabi/calc/README.md

 	* calculate the result - Tab
 	* erase - Backspace
 * history
+* auto closing brackets

 #### Known issues:
-* history displays not in column
+* operations with e is not working

 #### TO DO:
 * Handling of the exceptions
+* Operations with negative numbers

 @pabushabi, @lKAYNONl